LaunchCodeEducation/java-web-development/src/chapters/auth/user-model.rst

    }

 Notice that the constructor takes a parameter named ``password`` and uses it to set the value of ``pwHash``.
-Our next step is to create a hash from the given password when the object is first created.
+We mentioned :ref:`previously <hashing-passwords>` that we should never store passwords, so in a moment we will create a hash from the given password to store.

 Hashing Passwords
 -----------------